Understanding Java Access Modifiers: Public, Protected, Package-Private, and Private

 Choosing the Right Modifier

-• Encapsulation: Start with the most restrictive access level (private).
-Only increase access if necessary.
+- Encapsulation: Start with the most restrictive access level (

-• Internal Implementation: Use package-private to restrict access to the internals of a package, facilitating modular design.
+for APIs you intend to expose to other classes, packages, or modules. - Internal Implementation: Use package-private to restrict access to the internals of a package, facilitating modular design.

 Correct use of access modifiers is fundamental for effective encapsulation and abstraction in Java.
 By controlling access appropriately, you ensure that your classes and members are used in the intended way and reduce the risk of unintended interactions.
 This careful management of visibility not only enhances security but also improves the maintainability and scalability of your software.